Blog

 Benchmarks: What the Numbers Say

 Benchmarks are noisy, but three numbers from 2026 agentic coding leaderboards tell the story cleanly.
+One caveat: most of these are vendor-reported scores and scaffold differences shift results, so treat small gaps as ties.

 Flat illustration of two simplified bar charts in orange and green comparing the performance of two AI coding agents on abstract benchmarks